Learn about elevator access control solutions

 In general, there are three main types of elevator access control:

-1. Single elevator access control operates just one elevator in a building.
-Smaller buildings with fewer floors and fewer tenants, like small apartment buildings, have this system.
+• Single elevator access control operates just one elevator in a building.
+Smaller buildings with fewer floors and fewer tenants, like low-rise apartment buildings, have this system.
 Access control systems for single elevators allow you to set certain times that tenants can use the elevator and restrict it from stopping on specific floors.

-3. Smart elevators are the modern way of elevator access control.
+• Smart elevators are the modern way of access control for elevators.
 They’re found in new multi-tenant buildings with 10 or more floors and rely on a centralized designation control system (DCS).
 With DCS, tenants key in which floor they’re going to before entering the elevator cab.
 So, there are no traditional up/down buttons placed in front of elevators.
 Furthermore, it’s common not to see buttons inside smart elevator cabs.

 How elevator access control works